roycesalah/roycesalah/README.md

 ## 🔭 I’m currently working on:

-- 🖥️ Getting an internship/FT position within analytics or data science
 - 📚 Pursuing a graduate degree in data science or machine learning
 - 📊 Utilizing Apache Spark and Kafka